nukopian/DBIx-Squirrel/README.md

     The current size of the results buffer.
 That is, the current number of results that could be buffered-up by the iterator and ready to be fetched.

 To change these properties, simply provide new values.
-Passing them in either order is permissable.
+You can provide them in either order, but you must provide both.

 #### `sth`